linuxdeepin/deepin-devicemanager/deepin-devicemanager/assets/deepin-devicemanager/device-manager/en_US/p_device-manager.md

 ### Overview

 1. On the main interface, click **Overview**.
-2. You can see a list containing **CPU**, **Motherboard**, **Memory** and so on in this interface, and particular info such as brands, names, models and specifications in it as well.
+2. You can see a list containing **CPU**, **Motherboard**, **Memory** and so on in this interface, and summary info.

 ![0|overview](fig/p_overview.png)

 ### CPU

 1. On the main interface, click **CPU**.
-2. You can view a CPU list and particular info such as name, vendor, architecture, model and so on.
+2. You can view a CPU list and particular info such as name, vendor, CPU ID and so on.

 ![0|cpu](fig/cpu.png)

 ### Motherboard

 1. On the main interface, click **Motherboard**.
-2. You can view info about motherboard, memory bank, system, BIOS, chassis, and so on.
+2. You can view info about motherboard, such as vendor, version, chipset, and so on.

 ![0|board](fig/board.png)

 ### Memory

 1. On the main interface, click **Memory**.
-2. You can view a memory list and particular info such as name, vendor, size, type, speed and so on.
+2. You can view a memory list and particular info such as name, size, type, and so on.

 ![0|RAM](fig/RAM.png)